1Computer1/lexure/README.md

 - Keeps trailing whitespace.
 - Always parses input by allowing some mis-inputs.
 - Includes a convenient wrapper to retrieve arguments.
+- Includes abstractions for creating an input loop.

 ## Example